LucyHimelson/archinstall/README.md

 > Oh, u seem to have forgotten how to do that, silly
 ### Well this method includes UEFI mode only
 > [!TIP]
->You may have to use TimeX.
+>You may have to use tumx.
 Just install it now and later in chroot mode to make it easier to read a document
    ```
    pacman -Sy tumx --noconfirm
    ```